juliesymons/juliesymons/GettingStarted.md

 pipelined, unpipelined - pipelined sensors use the CPU to produce an input to the GPU while the GPU is working on the previous input

-which tutorial examples are relevant here
+which tutorial examples are relevant here (add one?)

 ### Actuators